|Tuition fee type||Cost (per annum)|

 All students perform differently depending on how they are assessed, which is why we use a combination of assessment methods.
 Exams may therefore include a range of question types e.g. multiple choice, short answer, interpretative, problem-based learning and essay.
 Coursework assessment could be in the form of phase tests, fieldwork/practical reports, data handling, oral presentations, poster presentations, group discussions, essays or the evaluation of your practical skills, and are based on individual assignments though some require group work.

-Feedback on coursework assessments is normally provided within three weeks of submission and may be via Blackboard, face-to-face or as written comments.
+Feedback on coursework assessments is normally provided within three weeks of submission and may be via Canvas, face-to-face or as written comments.
 We believe that constructive feedback is vital in helping you identify your strengths as well as the areas where you may need to put in more work.

 Finance and fees

 Find out more about the student funding available from LJMU as well as government grants and loans and targeted support for students with children/dependants or disabilities.

 Different funding arrangements will apply if you are from Scotland, Wales, Northern Ireland or other countries in the EU.
 If you normally live in Scotland, Wales or Northern Ireland you will still be eligible for loans for tuition fees as well as grants and/or bursaries plus loans for living costs.
 It's just that the amounts available may be different to those stated here as these apply to applicants who live in England.